Internal · scoping map · not client-facing

 → Facade.ai

-Target output — the GC leveling schema (the MVP's north star)
+Target output — Exhibit B (the GC's SOW template, the MVP's north star)

 Scope categoryUnitQty (80 W Bway)Furnish + Install